damianlago/42-Piscine/README.md

 # 42 Madrid Piscine
-### The piscine is 4 weeks period, 7 days a week, day and night, coding to be a student in 42.
+##### The piscine is 4 weeks period, 7 days a week, day and night, coding to be a student in 42.
-### This is all work I made.